-The Lao equivalent to beef Jerky.
+The Lao equivalent to beeg Jerky (also commonly found with pork).
 Not overly exciting but Sien Savanh do make great for nibbling on travels and are often found at bus stations or pit stops along the way.
-Sien Savanh are small bites of beef, marinated in dark soy, oyster sauce, garlic, pepper and palm sugar.
+Sien Savanh are small bites of pork, marinated in dark soy, oyster sauce, garlic, pepper and palm sugar.
 Occasionally with sprinkles of sesame seeds.
 The marinated beef is left to dry in the sun, catching rays to find the perfect glaze.
 A quick grilling at roadside street food vendors adds a smokey flavour and the result is a chewy, sticky, nibbletastic beef snack.
 Sien Savanh come hand-in-hand with a bag of sticky rice and if lucky a spicy tomato chilli dip (Jaew Mak Len).
 A quick bag costs 10,000 Kip or 40 Baht.

 8. French Food

-I always thought ‘Amazing French Food in Laos’ was a myth and when coming next to Beer Lao t-shirts, tubing and backpackers it is hard not to be skeptical.
-But it is true Laos does have some top notch French Food.
-Not just roadside baguettes and Vietnamese style crepes I am talking about actual French Restaurants.
+I always thought ‘Amazing French Food in Laos’ was a myth and when coming next to Beer Lao t-shirts, tubing and backpackers it is hard not to be sceptical.
+But it is true Laos does have some top-notch French Food.
+Not just roadside baguettes and Vietnamese-style crepes I am talking about actual French Restaurants.
 While obviously the food is more expensive than local Lao food it is well worth paying the extra.
 You are still paying a fraction of what you would in France.
 Coming from the pretension and overpriced wine of Thailand – Laos has become my sanctuary for affordable fine dining.

 9. Beer Lao